carlessanagustin/k8s_inhouse/README.md

-# Deploy a Kubernetes in-house
+# Deploy a Kubernetes cluster in-house

 Deploy a Kubernetes cluster in-house.
 The idea of this Infrastructure as Code repo is to solve the installation of a Kubernetes cluster in-house with Ubuntu OS instances shared files and port forwarding.